 After having a full consultation from one of the most renowned Ayurvedic doctors of Melbourne, Australia, at “Pure Herbal Ayurved Clinic” one can get unique herbal formula to remove the toxins causing Sleep Apnoea.

 Tagar (Valeriana wallichii)

-Tagar herb helps the body to relax and has a calming effect, great for sleep.
-It is a great sedative and is a respiratory analeptic.
+Tagar herb considered to help the body to relax and has a calming effect, great for sleep.
+It is generally considered a great natural herb with sedative effect.

 Shankhpushpi (Convolvulus pluricalis)

-Shankhpushpi herb helps to counteract the damage done to memory and other cognitive functions, and is also great for anxiety.
-Furthermore, it is great for improving and restoring the immune system, which may have been compromised due to the interrupted sleep.
+Shankhpushpi herb may help to counteract the damage done to memory and other cognitive functions, and may be also useful for anxiety.
+Furthermore, it may help in improving and restoring the immune system, which may have been compromised due to the interrupted sleep.

 Jatamansi (Nardostachys jatamansi)